flectra-hq/flectra/doc/howtos/backend.rst

 model.

-To create a computed field, create a field and set its attribute :attr:`~flectra.fields.Field.compute` to the name of a method.
+To create a computed field, create a field and set its attribute :attr:`~odoo.fields.Field.compute` to the name of a method.
 The computation method should simply set the value of the field to compute on every record in ``self``.